omeka-s-modules/StaticSiteExport/README.md

 An [Omeka S](https://omeka.org/s/) module for exporting static sites.

+## End user notes

+This section is meant for end users.

+### Exporting a static site

+After installing and configuring this module, go to an Omeka site in the administrative interface, click on "Static Site Export" in the navigation, and click the "Export new static site" button.
+After configuring the export, click the "Begin export" button.
+The new export will be the first in the list.
+Click on the "Details" icon for information about the export, including progress of the export job.

+Note that an export may take a long time, depending on the size of the site.

-## Building a static site
+### Building a static site

-After exporting a static site, you can unzip the resulting ZIP file and immediately use Hugo to build and view the static site:
+After exporting a static site, you can unzip the resulting ZIP file and immediately use [Hugo](https://gohugo.io/) to build and view the static site:

 ```
 $ cd /path/to/static-sites/